awslabs/amazon-emr-user-role-mapper/emr-user-role-mapper-credentials-provider/README.md

 lrwxrwxrwx 1 root root 73 Dec 12 02:24 /usr/lib/presto/plugin/hive-hadoop2/urm-credentials-provider-0.1-SNAPSHOT.jar -> /usr/share/aws/emr/emrfs/auxlib/urm-credentials-provider-0.1-SNAPSHOT.jar
 ```

-* IMPORTANT: Presto does not support impersonation when interacting with Metadata services like Glue Data Catalog or Hive Metastore.
-Trino does and support for it is coming.
+* **IMPORTANT: Presto does not support impersonation when interacting with Metadata services like Glue Data Catalog or Hive Metastore.
+Trino does and support for it is coming.**

+* **IMPORTANT: Impersonation is not supported when S3 Select Predicate Push down is enabled.
+Ensure that its not enabled.**

 ### Using Glue Data Catalog as your meta store.